oat-sa/taohub-articles/forge/QTI-in-TAO.md

 ### Item appearance

-Standard QTI 2.1 allows a subset of xhtml that can help you define the structure of text contents within your item.
-For example, you can create paragraph, align left, align right or justify your texts.
-You have also some other common format options like bold, italic etc.
+Standard QTI 2.1 allows a subset of XHTML that can help you define the structure of text contents within your item.
+For example, you can create a paragraph, align left, align right or justify your texts.
+You have also some other common format options like bold, italic, etc.

-Finally, you can upload your own css to customize the appearance of your item.
+Finally, you can upload your own CSS to customize the appearance of your item.

 ### Response processing